Galaxy-Man/ESP32animatedGifDMA/README.md

 port 21

 Use terminal to gain the IP address for ftp.
-Remeber you are limited to how much SPIFFS space you have, something like...
+Remeber you are limited to how much SPIFFS space you have, run serial terminal on ESP32 when booting you will see something like...

 Listing directory: /